-For information regarding coordination of benefits with Medicare, please refer to the Coordination of Benefits with Medicare section of this Certificate of Coverage.
+For information regarding coordination of benefits with Medicare, please refer to the Coordination of Benefits with Medicare section.

 b.
 Child Covered Under More Than One Plan.

 Unless there is a court decree stating otherwise, when a child is covered by more than one Plan, the order of benefits is determined as follows: